 Categories Express Audio Roles

-Delegates Support Interruption Handling
+Notifications Support Interruption Handling

 endInterruption methods to ensure the minimum possible disruption, and the most graceful possible recovery, from the perspective of the user.

-Callbacks Support Audio Route Change Handling
+Notifications Support Audio Route Change Handling

-Properties Support Advanced Features
+Categories Support Advanced Features

 You can fine-tune an audio session category in a variety of ways.
 Depending on the category, you can:

-Change the audio output route from the receiver to the speaker
+Change the audio output route from the receiver to the speaker.

-Allow Bluetooth audio input
+Allow Bluetooth audio input.

-Specify that other audio should reduce in volume (“duck”) when your audio plays
+Specify that other audio should reduce in volume (“duck”) when your audio plays.

-You may find the following resources helpful as you learn about using audio sessions:
+You may find the following resources helpful:

 AVAudioSession Class Reference, which describes the Objective-C interface for configuring and using this technology.

-AddMusic, a sample code project that demonstrates use of an audio session object in the context of a playback application.
-This sample also demonstrates coordination between application audio and iPod audio.
+AddMusic, a sample code project that demonstrates use of an audio session object in the context of a playback app.
+This sample also demonstrates coordination between app audio and Music app audio.